sperry304/sfpa_ratings/07_fargo_analysis.md

 find in a series of round-robin games played between all teams in a league ([see Assumption 3 here](http://personal.psu.edu/drh20/papers/bt.pdf)).
-Additionally, the MLE can converge toward the boundary of a parameter space when dealing with extreme data, which in this case would mean a rating of 0 for a winless player and a rating of infinity for an undefeated one.
-This presents a clear problem when plugging ratings into the formula
+Additionally, the MLE can converge toward the boundary of a parameter space when faced with extreme data, which in this case would mean a rating of 0 for a winless player and a rating of infinity for an undefeated one.
-\(\frac{\pi_i}{\pi_i + \pi_j}\).
 The SFPA league data set faces both of these issues - sparse data with many members playing only a handful of games against a limited subset of opponents, and some examples of players with no wins at all.

 Bayesian methods allow us to avoid these problems.
 Instead of finding an MLE after taking undesirable steps like omitting winless players or